TABLE OF CONTENTS

 ordering the evacuation of all people of Japanese descent from

-Bainbridge Island in Puget Sound, and their removal by March 30, to
+Bainbridge Island in Puget Sound, and their removal by March 30, to the

-the Puyallup Army Assembly Center near Seattle.
+Puyallup Army Assembly Center near Seattle.

-March 27 -- General DeWitt issued Proclamation No. 4
+March 27 -- General DeWitt issued Proclamation No. 4 (effective

-Japanese and Japanese Americans from the West Coast military area.
+Japanese Americans from the West Coast military area.

-April 7 -- Representatives of the governments of the ten Western
+April 7 -- Representatives of the governments of the ten Western states

-the evacuated people.
+evacuated people.
 The majority of the conferees registered

-uncompromising protest against unrestricted migration or
+uncompromising protest against unrestricted migration or resettlement

 May 8 -- The first contingent of evacuees arrived at the Colorado